plaid/pattern-transfers/README.md

     git clone https://github.com/plaid/pattern-transfers.git
     cd pattern-transfers
     ```
-1. Follow the instructions for [Transfer UI](https://plaid.com/docs/transfer/using-transfer-ui/#prerequisites-for-using-transfer-ui) to set up your link customization on the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).
+1. Set up your link customization: To use Transfer UI, your Plaid integration must support Account Select v2 ("ASv2").
+On the [Plaid developer dashboard](https://dashboard.plaid.com/team/api), create a new customization for Transfer UI with the view behavior set to "Enabled for one account".
+This is the only view behavior supported by Transfer UI.

 1. Create the `.env` file.
     ```shell
     cp .env.template .env
     ```
-1. Update the `.env` file with your [Plaid API keys][plaid-keys] and OAuth redirect uri (in sandbox this is 'http<span>://localhost:3002/oauth-link'</span>) and link customization name.
+1. Update the `.env` file with your [Plaid API keys][plaid-keys] and, if you are testing OAuth, OAuth redirect uri (in sandbox this is 'http<span>://localhost:3002/oauth-link'</span>) and link customization name.

-1. You will also need to configure an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).
+1. If you have entered an OAuth redirect uri in the .env file, you will also need to configure an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).

 1. Finally, contact your Plaid Account Executive or Account Manager to make sure that your clientId is enabled for the Transfer product.